na-na-hi/renget/archive/characterprovider.md

 - - -
 ######
 ##Quick Start
-> **Greetings!** If you are new around here, you can use the images below to navigate this rentry quickly.
-The 'Info' section will tell you what these prompts are for, and the 'FAQ' section will answer all the questions you might have.
-Please read the information I post to avoid any possible struggles and misunderstandings.
-Even if you don't use my prompts, you'll still find this page useful.
-Also this will solve the symbol exceeding issue on this page.
+> **Greetings!** If you're new around here, you can use the images below to quickly navigate this rentry.
+The 'Info' section explains what these prompts are for, and the 'FAQ' section answers any questions you may have.
+Please read the information I provide to avoid any difficulties or misunderstandings.
+You'll find this page useful even if you don't use my prompts.

 Click these images for quick navigation: